veggerby/Veggerby.Ignition/src/Veggerby.Ignition/README.md

 - Sequential mode enables early fail-fast behavior and reduces resource contention.
 - Per-signal cancellation requires signal implementations to observe passed CancellationToken.

+### Cancellation Token Semantics for Selectors

+The cancellable selector overloads (`AddIgnitionFor<TService>(Func<TService, CancellationToken, Task>)`, `AddIgnitionForAll<TService>(Func<TService, CancellationToken, Task>)`, and scoped variants) receive the **cancellation token from the FIRST wait invocation**.
+That token is linked to coordinator-driven cancellations:

+- Hard global timeout (`CancelOnGlobalTimeout = true`)
+- Per-signal timeout cancellation (`CancelIndividualOnTimeout = true`)

+Because ignition evaluation is idempotent, subsequent calls to `IIgnitionCoordinator.WaitAllAsync()` reuse already created tasks; the token cannot be changed after the first invocation.
+Selector implementations should:

+- Avoid capturing ambient tokens elsewhere (use only the provided one)
+- Return promptly or cooperatively observe cancellation (e.g. `await Task.Delay(timeout, token)`)
+- Not block synchronously; always async-await

+If you require a fresh cancellation token per consumer, expose a custom `IIgnitionSignal` instead of using the built-in selector adapters.

 ## Installation

 Add a package reference (after publishing):